marialezapatag/Operation-analytics/README.md

 # Operation Analytics

-Repository for the Operation Analytics course at Bologna Business School.
+Repository for the Operation Analytics course

 ## Structure
 - `lecture 1/` - Exercises from lecture 1